PlayBuilders Board of Directors

 Elizabeth first visited Hawai‘i in 1959 as a child, and then moved here in 1971 to attend graduate school and then to teach in the Department of Theatre and Dance at the University of Hawai‘i at Mānoa; she retired from UHM in 2018, after serving as Director of the Asian Theatre Program for 33 years.
 Asian theatre is therefore very close to her heart, especially Chinese theatre, her specialty.
 But perhaps even more important to her is theatre that aims to make a difference, especially theatre involving community groups in the unpacking of social issues and the confrontation of inequities.
 For instance, before her career at UHM became too time consuming, she was a frequent director and actor with Kumu Kahua Theatre, taught a long-term “drama workshop” at OCCC with Dando Kluever, and worked with him, Tremaine Tamayose, and Carol Honda on several devised theatre projects with and for Hawai‘i public school students.
 As soon as possible after she retired, Elizabeth therefore contacted PlayBuilders Executive Director Terri Madden, and asked about contributing to PlayBuilders.
 She is honored to be serving in this special capacity of Ensemble Advisor, and is delighted to be a member of the Board of Directors, and one of the playwrights and directors for the PlayBuilders “Bursting Bubbles Project” video series, as well. |

-Charles M. Kaʻaiai
+Charles M. Kaʻaiai, President

 Charles wrote plays and acted in community theater in the 70s and 80s.
 His last theatre gig took place back in 1993 when he produced the first centennial re-enactment of the overthrow of the Hawaiian Kingdom in 1893.
 It was done over three days (January 15, 16, and 17) at or near the sites where the original action occurred.
 Vicky Kneubuhl wrote the play and Dallas Mossman Vogeler directed.
 Charles produced the re-enactment as part of the Hui Na’auao, the sovereignty education project.
 After that intense 3 years of work he swore that he would not do another theatrical production again, until now, and PlayBuilders is very excited to have him on board.
 Prior to Covid-19, Charles was contracted by Hawaii Seafood Council to do the Fish Auction tours on Saturdays.
 He also consulted on the Seafood Council’s current Fish 101 S-K education grant for Guam, CNMI and American Samoa.
 He was a reviewer for Saltonstall-Kennedy Grants program in 2017 where he learned a lot of stories about the fisheries on the dock.
 He worked for the Fishery Council for 18 years as their community and indigenous program coordinator. |